UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

                 print("Time spent parallel: %.2f sec" % (endtime-starttime))

-         First load the modules ``ml GCCcore/10.3.0 Python/3.9.5`` and then run the script with the command  ``python sleep.py`` to use 6 processes.
+         First load the modules ``ml GCCcore/10.3.0 Python/3.9.5`` and then run the script with the command  ``python sleep.py`` to use 4 processes.

       .. tab:: Julia

          In the following example ``sleep-threads.jl`` the `sleep()` function is called `n` times first in serial mode and then by using `n` threads.
-The *BenchmarkTools* package help us to time the code (this package is not in the base Julia installation).
+The *BenchmarkTools* package help us to time the code (as this package is not in the base Julia installation you will need to install it).

          .. code-block:: julia

             using BenchmarkTools
             using .Threads

-            n = 6   # number of iterations
+            n = 4   # number of iterations

             function sleep_serial(n)   #Serial version
                 for i in 1:n